BoostedColliderAnalysis/BoCA/Readme.md

 * `fastjet contrib` (must be compiled with `CXXFLAGS=-fPIC`)
 * `Boost` (`Optional`, `Range`, `Units`)

+The BoCA code makes heavy use of modern c++ features.
+The limiting factor for the minimal supportet compiler version is given by the use of return type deduction.
+Therefore the compiler version must be
+* GCC version >= 4.9
+* Clang version >= 3.3

 ## Installation

 * the following is tested on recent ubuntu installations